2572 Director, Small Business and Technology Development Center

 CLASSIFICATION NUMBER 2572

-The Director of the Small Business and Technology Development Center is responsible for coordinating the resources of the federal, state, and local governments with the resources of the University and the private sector to promote growth, expansion, innovation, increased productivity, and management improvement in small businesses and prospective small businesses in southwest Missouri and to stimulate economic development to provide living wage job opportunities.
-The Director of the Small Business and Technology Development Center provides consultation services to small businesses on a wide range of topics including marketing, retailing, advertising, budgeting, business planning, loan proposals, and personnel and develops and coordinates training seminars and classes designed to meet specific needs of small business owners and managers.
+The Director, Small Business and Technology Development Center (SBTDC) is responsible for coordinating the resources of the federal, state, and local governments with the resources of the University and the private sector to promote growth, expansion, innovation, increased productivity, and management improvement in small businesses and prospective small businesses in southwest Missouri and to stimulate economic development to provide living wage job opportunities.
+The Director, SBTDC provides consultation services to small businesses on a wide range of topics including marketing, retailing, advertising, budgeting, business planning, loan proposals, and personnel and develops and coordinates training seminars and classes designed to meet specific needs of small business owners and managers.

-Education: A Master’s degree in Business Administration is required.
+Education: A Master’s degree is required; a master’s degree in Business Administration is preferred.

-Skills: Strong oral and written communication skills, excellent interpersonal skills, and management skills, in particular planning and budgeting, are required.
+Skills: Strong verbal and written communication skills, excellent interpersonal skills, and management skills, in particular planning and budgeting, are required.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 Other: The scope of the position requires evening and occasional weekend work.
 Occasional overnight, out-of-town travel is required.